Robert-Hughes/SanctuaryPlayer/README.md

 TODO:

-* play speed settings
+* Prevent arrow keys from changing play speed when it's focused (as they also control the video)
-* quality settings?
+* quality settings? - if we can't change them, maybe just show the current quality somewhere
 * Sync somehow between PC and phone
-* Show something when video is loading on first page load
-* Indicate when  a start time has been set, before clicking play on the video
+* Find better way to fix redraw issue, so it doesn't judder.
+Maybe replace border within margin or something "equivalent"?